Identifying hazards with elevating work platforms

 A combination of control measures may be used where a single control is not sufficient to minimise the risks.
 All controls should be monitored and reviewed to ensure they remain effective.

-For more information see the Guide for managing the risks of elevating work platforms.
+For more information see the model Code of Practice: Elevating work platforms

 Review control measures